ibm-build-lab/ibm-eis-sap-btp/alert-demo/eis/README.md

 EOF
 ```

-**NOTE**: The value of `endpointId` should be the actual id of the alert endpoint created in a previous step.
+**NOTE**: The value of `endpointId` should be the actual id of the Alert Endpoint created in a previous step.

 Make an API call to create the Rule from the JSON file: